Flexibility is the Key During Summer MonthsMay 25, 2022

 If you have summer travel plans don’t cancel them, try an online curriculum provider and combine fun time with learning time.

 You may keep a more rigorous schedule during the school year but plan on relaxing it a bit this summer.
 That’s not a problem — you have flexibility on your side.
 Let your children sleep in a few days a week and relax.
 As homeschoolers, your schedule is what you make it, so you can always blend in some fun creative ideas that keep your children excited about learning.
 Go a little crazy and:

 - Let your children make a list of what they’d like to learn about.

 - Make summer goals for your children that are outside the typical school “box”.
 For example, make homemade ice cream in your favorite flavor or create musical instruments with natural materials from your yard.

 - Teach your children how to fix things around the house.

 - Provide summer-themed incentives for jobs well done — think visits to the beach or water park, or maybe no school work for the day.

 There really is no limit when creating activities and tasks that combine fun with learning.
-This is also a great time talk more with your children.
+This is also a great time to talk more with your children.
 Find out what they like about homeschooling and what things they would change about it.
-Sharing ideas empowers your children and makes them more invested in their own education.
+Sharing ideas empowers your children and make them more invested in their own education.